This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Because this is a folk remedy, the ingredients can change from season to season depending on what’s growing around you at the time you make it.
-The base ingredients are apple cider vinegar, garlic, onion, ginger, horseradish, and hot peppers, which are mighty by themselves, but there are plenty of other herbs that can be added for extra strength, depending on what’s available to you.
+The base ingredients are apple cider vinegar, garlic, onion, ginger, fresh horseradish, and hot peppers, which have health benefits by themselves, but there are plenty of other herbs that can be added for extra strength, depending on what’s available to you.

-Once fully brewed and strained, fire cider can be taken straight by the spoonful, added to vegetable juice, splashed in rice dishes, or drizzled on salad with olive oil.
+Once fully brewed and strained, fire cider can be taken straight by the spoonful, added to vegetable juice or soups, splashed in rice dishes, or drizzled as salad dressing with olive oil.

 You can also sautée some of the strained pulp with shredded carrots, cabbage, broccoli, and fresh herbs to make delicious stir-fries and spring rolls.

-For daily immune support, gargle and swallow one tablespoon of fire cider every day after breakfast.
-If you are fighting a cold or infection, take 1 Tablespoon of the tonic 5-6 times a day.
+For daily immune support, especially during cold and flu season, gargle and swallow one tablespoon of fire cider every day after breakfast.
+If you are fighting a cough, cold or infection, take 1 Tablespoon of the tonic 5-6 times a day.
 Do not dilute the tonic in water as it will reduce the effect.

 Be careful: The tonic is very strong and hot, especially if you did not add honey!
 Do not use on an empty stomach, and start with a teaspoon for the first few times.
 The tonic can cause nausea on an empty stomach if you are not used to it.